 Itch mites, oftentimes mistaken for chiggers, are a scourge that Suzie Ward of Cheatham County believes she has encountered first hand.
 It’s hard to know for sure, experts say, because the tiny biters are often not seen and leave little evidence except redness, bumps and serious itching.
 The affliction is showing up in urban areas, too.
-It could be tied to more frequent landscaping these days with the pin oak trees that have become popular additions in many developments, including Nashville.
+It may be due to the recent pin oak trees that have become popular additions in many developments, including Nashville.

 “They looked like chigger bites.
 But I’ve had chigger bites all my life and these were not biting in the places chiggers bite,” said Ward.
 Rather than around her waistband and other chigger-favored locales where clothing clamps tightly on the body, dozens of angry red spots appeared on her neck, around an ear, on her legs and arms.
 Itch mites are familiar to entomologists and health departments that have dealt with massive outbreaks, including one in 2004 in Crawford County, Kansas.
 The microscopic creatures were found to be the likely culprit that set more than half the county’s 38,242 people scratching, according to the federal Centers for Disease Control and Prevention.

 Traditionally, suspected itch mites bite reports were limited to an individual case here and there, often in rural areas, as in Ward’s situation, officials say.
 But health departments in urban areas have gotten calls in larger numbers in recent years.
 “It’s nothing to get real upset about.
 The thing is to find the source and get rid of it,” said Robert Wirtz, CDC entomology branch chief in Atlanta.